Today's Articles

 He was born in Boston to William and Louise Cooper.
 A frequent reader of William Lloyd Garrison’s “Liberator,” Nell joined the antislavery movement and began working for the Liberator newspaper in the 1840s.
 At many of the antislavery functions in Boston, he was Garrison’s representative.
 He became active in the Underground Railroad until ill health forced him to withdraw.

-In 1851, he became assistant to Frederick Douglass and published his pamphlet on "Colored American Patriots" in the Revolution and the War of 1812.
-This evolved into the book for which he is best known.
+In 1851, he became Frederick Douglass's assistant and published his pamphlet on "Colored American Patriots" in the Revolution and the War of 1812.
+This pamphlet evolved into the book for which he is best known.
 Nell drew his stories from personal accounts, cemetery records, and research.
 His book includes an introduction by abolitionist Harriet Beecher Stowe.
 Nell has been credited with saving the stories of many Black soldiers from obscurity.

-Nell is also acknowledged to be the first federal employee of the United States, having been employed in the Boston Post Office in 1863.
-He also assisted in integrating public schools in Massachusetts.
+Nell is also acknowledged to be the first federal employee of the United States, having worked in the Boston Post Office in 1863.
+He assisted in integrating public schools in Massachusetts.
 William Cooper Nell died on May 25, 1874.

 to be a Journalist or Reporter